estebanstifli/aichat-connect/readme.txt

 Text Domain: aichat-connect
 Domain Path: /languages

-AI Chat Connect integrates the WhatsApp (Meta Cloud API) channel with the existing AI Chat (core) plugin or alternative AI providers (AI Engine) so incoming WhatsApp messages are automatically answered by mapped bots.
+AI Chat Connect integrates the WhatsApp (Meta Cloud API) channel with the existing Axiachat AI (core) plugin or alternative AI providers (AI Engine) so incoming WhatsApp messages are automatically answered by mapped bots.

 == Description ==
 AI Chat Connect is an addon that receives incoming WhatsApp messages (via Meta Cloud API Webhook) and routes them to a selected bot provider.
-Each Business Phone Number ID (phone_number_id) can be mapped to an AI Chat bot or an alternative provider (currently AI Engine).
+Each Business Phone Number ID (phone_number_id) can be mapped to an Axiachat AI bot or an alternative provider (currently AI Engine).
 The reply is sent back over the WhatsApp Cloud API and all interactions are logged.

 Key architectural layers (all singletons):
 1. Webhook (REST): Validates GET challenge, parses first text message from incoming payload.